- Gene editing

 Will there be a GMP-grade version of LymphoONE medium?

-Yes.
-We currently plan to launch a GMP-grade version of LymphoONE medium towards the end of 2019.
+We plan to launch a GMP-grade version of LymphoONE medium in 2021.

 Takara Bio USA, Inc.